 May we be led away from the decaying and dying body, and the fleeting pleasures of this world, and experience directly the nectar of Immortality (our own Essence).

-An Exposition on the Nature of Who, What, and Why We Are

-There are two forces in this world: the force of Light and the force of Darkness - the force of Consciousness (Purush) and the force of Nature (Prakriti)6.
+Who, What, and Why We Are There are two forces in this world: the force of Light and the force of Darkness - the force of Consciousness (Purush) and the force of Nature (Prakriti).